elliesch/flipnslide/paper/paper.md

 neural networks (CNNs), in which orientation matters for learning [@ghosh_2018; @szeliski_2022].
 This strategy naturally creates a larger set of samples without the superfluity of simply overlapping the tiles, leading to enhanced downstream model generalization.
-To achieve this goal, the algorithm first slides through multiple overlaps of the tiling window, exposing the model to more contextual views of each location ([Figure 1](#fig1)).
+To achieve this goal, the algorithm first slides through multiple overlaps of the tiling window, exposing the model to more contextual views of each location (Figure \ref{fig:tiling}).
 Each overlapping window is then distinctly permuted to remove redundancies with other tiles that share pixels.
 In the companion paper, [@abrahams_2024], we demonstrated the power of this approach to increase accuracy in a vision classification task, particularly in cases of underrepresentation.
 Here, we present the open-source Python package, `flipnslide`, which seamlessly integrates into machine-learning pipelines in Scikit-learn [@pedregosa_2011], PyTorch [@paszke_2019] and Tensorflow [@abadi_2015], making this method accessible and easy to use in existing and new vision classification analyses.

-![<a name="fig1"></a>Figure 1.
+![*Figure 1*.
 Flip-n-Slide's tile overlap strategy creates eight overlapping tiles for any image region more than a 75% tile threshold away from the overall image edge.
-Three tiling strategies, shown in false color to illustrate overlap, are visualized here. a) Tiles do not overlap. b) The conventional tile overlap strategy, shown at the recommended 50% overlap. c) Flip-n-Slide includes more tile overlaps, capturing more OoI tile position views for the training set.](figures/overlap_strategy.pdf)
+Three tiling strategies, shown in false color to illustrate overlap, are visualized here. a) Tiles do not overlap. b) The conventional tile overlap strategy, shown at the recommended 50% overlap. c) Flip-n-Slide includes more tile overlaps, capturing more OoI tile position views for the training set. \label{fig:tiling}](figures/overlap_strategy.pdf)

-#

 # Implementing `flipnslide`